Prizes and Awards

-J. Crawford Polley Prize in Mathematics: Offered annually by the mathematics department for meritorious work by a student in mathematical writing and problem solving, the prize honors J. Crawford Polley H’33, who was professor of mathematics at Wabash from 1929-1966.
+J. Crawford Polley Prize in Mathematics and Computer Science: Offered annually for meritorious work by a student in mathematical or computer science writing and problem solving, the prize honors J. Crawford Polley H’33, who was professor of mathematics at Wabash from 1929-1966.
 Work considered for the prize includes short articles and interesting problems with elegant solutions.
-Entries are judged on their mathematical content and expository style.
+Entries are judged on their disciplinary content and expository style.

 Distinguished Senior in Psychology Award: This prize is given to the senior Psychology major who best represents the department’s ideal for outstanding research, scholarship, and service.

 Richard O. Ristine Law Award: Presented each year at the Peck Awards Banquet to one or more individuals in recognition of their contributions to Wabash and the practice of the law, the award is named in honor of a man whose service to both Wabash and the law is inspiring.
 Ristine graduated from Wabash, summa cum laude and Phi Beta Kappa, in 1941.
 He attended the Columbia University Law School and received his degree in 1943.
 The recipients of the Richard O. Ristine Law Award shall be honored for a love for the law and a love for Wabash that Richard O. Ristine spent a lifetime upholding.